PatternsTechGit/PT_RealTimeGraprghs_Using_SignalR/README.md

 ```

 ### **Step 4: Modify Transaction Service**
-Inject TransactionHUB with IHubContext and modify the **DepositFunds** method of the transaction service to send pass the function name as a first parameter and data as a second
+Inject TransactionHUB with IHubContext and modify the **DepositFunds** method of the transaction service to send pass the function name as a first parameter and data as a second, as below

-The code is given below
 ```cs
 private readonly BBBankContext _bbBankContext;
         private readonly IHubContext<TransactionHUB> _transactionHubContext;